lastbattle/ordinal_inscription.netcore/README.md

 Since taproot script spends can only be made from existing taproot outputs, inscriptions are made using a two-phase commit/reveal procedure.
 First, in the commit transaction, a taproot output committing to a script containing the inscription content is created.
 Second, in the reveal transaction, the output created by the commit transaction is spent, revealing the inscription content on-chain.

 Inscription content is serialized using data pushes within unexecuted conditionals, called "envelopes".
-Envelopes consist of an OP_FALSE OP_IF Åc OP_ENDIF wrapping any number of data pushes.
+Envelopes consist of an OP_FALSE OP_IF ¬Åc OP_ENDIF wrapping any number of data pushes.
 Because envelopes are effectively no-ops, they do not change the semantics of the script in which they are included, and can be combined with any other locking script.

 A text inscription containing the string "Hello, world!" is serialized as follows: